opendatasoft/slate/source/includes/_fields_specification.md

 }
 ```

-The endpoint takes a processor-like object (without its `processor_uid`, which will be automatically generated), creates a new field configuration item with the provided arguments and appends it at the end of the field configuration chain.
+The endpoint takes a processor object (without its `processor_uid`, which will be automatically generated), creates a new field configuration item with the provided arguments and appends it at the end of the fields specification chain.

 ### Parameters